-As an example, consider again the network of Fig. 2.
-In the first stage of the distributed protocol, measurements are collected, and (1) nodes $s_1$ and $s_2$ (qualifying $P_1$ ) broadcast their locations, (2) nodes $s_6$ and $s_7$ (qualifying $P_2$ ) listen for potential messages, (3) nodes $s_3$ , $s_4$ , and $s_5$ stay asleep.
-After node $s_6$ reads the transmission of $s_2$ , the join result $\langle s_2, s_6 \rangle$ is formulated.
+As an example, consider again the network of Figure 2.
+In the first stage of the distributed protocol, measurements are collected, and (i) nodes s_1 and s_2 (qualifying P_1) broadcast their locations, (ii) nodes s_6 and s_7 (qualifying P_2) listen for potential messages, (iii) nodes s_3, s_4 , and s_5 stay asleep.
+After node s_6 reads the transmission of s_2 , the join result $\langle s_2, s_6 \rangle$ is formulated.
 This is the only tuple that will be forwarded to the root at the second stage (result acquisition).

 So far we have ignored the cost for sensing measurements at nodes, which is usually small compared to communication costs.
-For some measurements, however, this cost may be significant [14].
-For cases where sensing for $P_2$ is significantly expensive, it might be beneficial to defer sensing and instruct all nodes to listen for $P_1$ messages.
-Only if a listener receives a message from a $P_1$ node, it performs expensive sensing for $P_2$ measurements.
+For some measurements, however, this cost may be significant [13].
+For cases where sensing for P_2 is significantly expensive, it might be beneficial to defer sensing and instruct all nodes to listen for P_1 messages.
+Only if a listener receives a message from a P_1 node, it performs expensive sensing for P_2 measurements.
 We denote this protocol by DS1'.